Symbolic Meaning of the Scorpion

 The Scorpion will mate in an exotic, dance of passion and control.
 The Scorpion sex dance is one of beauty, control, and calculation.

 The female allows her new offspring to ride on her back until they shed their first exoskeleton – then her offspring leaves her – all of them going off to their lone, solitary lives – another example of intensity in relationship followed by isolation.

 Defensiveness/control/protection is evident in the scorpions appearance – which seems to say “Do not trifle with me.”
 One look at this magnificent creature says “back off!” does it not?

 It’s true the tiniest scorpions pack the most deadly punch.
 That’s symbolic of big things coming in little packages.

 As another symbol of protection – we can consider the venomous tip of the scorpion which numbs its prey as well as makes its prey chemically digestible for the scorpion.
 Whether the scorpion intends to eat the victim of its sting is irrelevant because its sting will most certainly protect the scorpion in order for it to live another day.

 In Samaria, the scorpion is associated with the Sun, and ancient writings depict Scorpion-men guarding (protecting) sacred gateways leading to ascension, pleasure and enlightenment.

 Death symbolism comes into play in Greco-Roman mythology where Artemis (Diana) used the Scorpion to sting Orion’s foot, which caused his death.
 Afterwards, Zeus (Jupiter) made the Scorpion a zodiac sign among the stars.

-Therefore, as a symbol meaning, the Scorpion represents protection.
-When the Scorpion makes an appearance in our lives, it is beckoning us to consider the following:
+As a symbol meaning, the scorpion represents protection.
+When the scorpion makes an appearance in our lives, it is beckoning us to consider the following: